-We all struggle with our sleep from time to time, whether it's a bout of insomnia, hot weather or a less than ideal bedroom set-up.
-But, while some of our interactions with technology (such as staring at our phone screens late at night) can wreak havoc on our circadian rhythms, other smart devices can become vital parts of your bedtime routine.
+We all struggle with our sleep from time to time, whether it's a bout of insomnia, hot weather, or a less than ideal bedroom set-up.
+But, while some of our interactions with technology (such as staring at our phone screens late at night) can wreak havoc on our circadian rhythms, other smart devices can become vital parts of our bedtime routine.

 And that's before you go even further to things like smart bedding, air purifiers, and cooling fans, that can all be programmed to make your bedroom the perfect place to nod off peacefully.

-Below we've listed some of our favourite ways that smart technology can help make sleep as forthcoming, refreshing, and comfortable as possible.
+Below we've listed some of our favorite ways that smart technology can help make sleep as forthcoming, refreshing, and comfortable as possible.

 Enlist a smart alarm clock

 The idea behind smart speakers is to make our lives easier, taking over a huge range of tasks from setting timers when cooking to broadcasting messages to family members across the house.
 But did you know that smart speakers like Amazon Alexa and Google Assistant are also excellent bedtime companions?

 Smart alarm clocks aren't just limited to sounding a siren and/or playing a generic radio station to get you out of bed - you can customize pretty much everything about how you wake up.
-As with the best wake up lights, you can set routines that include turning on your lights at the level you prefer, playing your favourite playlist, and hearing useful information like weather and traffic for your commute to work.
+As with the best wake up lights, you can set routines that include turning on your lights at the level you prefer, playing your favorite playlist, and hearing useful information like weather and traffic for your commute to work.

-A lot of companies have zeroed in on this idea, such as the the Alexa with Clock and the Lenovo alarm clock with Google Assistant built-in.
+A lot of companies have zeroed in on this idea, such as the Alexa with Clock and the Lenovo alarm clock with Google Assistant built-in.
 The latest edition of the Google Nest Hub has also put sleep tools front and center.